Arrested Thai activist getting S. Korean human rights award | New Country 923

 Police in Thailand arrested Jatupat in December for sharing a critical profile about King Maha Vajiralongkorn Bodindradebayavarangkunan that was posted on Facebook by the Thai-language service of the BBC.

+Jatupat, who was indicted in February and has been denied bail several times, is a prominent member of Dao Din, a small student organization that has protested against Thailand’s military government.
+The BBC article he shared included mentions of the king’s personal life when he was crown prince, including details of three marriages that ended in divorce and other material Thai news media are prohibited from publishing.

+The May 18 Memorial Foundation, which organizes the Gwangju Prize, said in a statement that Jatupat’s “strength, courage and indomitable struggle” showed he is “willing to sacrifice his safety and future to protect democracy and the rights and freedom of his people.”

-The prize was created in 2000 to honor a 1980 democratic uprising in Gwangju against South Korea’s then-military dictatorship.
-Hundreds of people died following a violent suppression by the government.
+The prize, which rewards contributions in human rights and democracy, was created in 2000 to honor a democratic uprising in Gwangju in May 1980 that South Korea’s then-military dictatorship violently suppressed, leaving hundreds dead.

+An official from the May 18 Foundation said it requested that Thailand release Jatupat so he could receive the award personally, but the Thai government sent a refusal through its embassy in South Korea earlier this month, saying that the country was handling Jatuput properly based on its laws.
+The official spoke on condition of anonymity, citing office rules.